peux-os-sic/Peux-Conky-1/details.md

 Conky configuration from Peux OS Xfce 21.01.
-The repository can be found at
+You'll have to correct the path in the autostart/wm-configuration.
+The repository can be found at https://github.com/peux-os-sic/Peux-Conky-1.